RWLienert/MonoGS-Uncertainty/README.md

 python slam.py --config {.yaml path} --uncertainty_mode --patch_size 4 --top_k 30000 --keyframes_per_calculation 2 --itr_per_avg 3
 ```

-Important: Once the viewer loads, select the checkbox **Uncertainty** to see the visualisations.
+Once the viewer loads, select the checkbox **Uncertainty** to see the visualisations.
 Uncertainty and Render images are automatically saved to a file called experiments.

 <p align="center">
   <a href="">